 He works tirelessly as a full-time associate producer and part-time investor, so he can’t always physically be here.
-But even if he has to travel three days out of the week, he still comes home and handles the night shift with our 5-month-old son for two of those days.
+But even if he has to travel three days out of the week, he still comes home and spends every free moment he has with our 1-year-old son.

 He makes all of our lives better.

 I’ll never forget when Corey looked down at me on a hospital operating table and proclaimed we had a daughter.
 It was March 21, and I had been in labor for 31 hours, most of which was unmedicated.
 I stopped progressing around 8 cm.

 But despite the challenge, Corey was all in.
 He was in the birth tub with me, right there in the shower and on the yoga ball as I struggled to find a comfortable position.
 That’s the thing about Corey.
 He is always there for me.

 Since then, I’ve seen him love our daughter in a way that’s truly indescribable.
 Not only do I love watching him sing and dance with her, wipe her tears when she cries or read her a book, the way he loves me shows just how much he loves her.

 Whether it’s waking up in the middle of the night with me to pump, forcing me to take a nap when I look crazy or being the one to keep up with my breastfeeding supplies and stretch mark cream, he’s an all-star.
 I’m so glad to have such an amazing partner in parenthood.

 Kalil loves him.
 I love him.
 We are blessed.